Club Filter Melbourne: International and local DJs and live acts

 "Earlier this year a blank stare of disbelief swept over Melbourne’s dance community as news spread that after 11 years and nearly 600 consecutive Wednesdays later, the most enduring club in worldwide electronic music – Club Filter - would be closing forever," reported DJ Ides that same year in an online article at Australian music website inthemix.com.au.

-Filter was superseded in November 2003 by Jack the Basics, which was operated by another long running Melbourne techno outfit, the Melbourne Techno Collective.
-Despite some early success, Jack the Basics never managed to live up to its predecessor and was abandoned in late 2004.
+Filter was superseded in November 2003 by Jack the Basics, which was operated by another Melbourne techno outfit, the Melbourne Techno Collective.
+Jack the Basics did not live up to its predecessor and was abandoned in late 2004.